fwchj/HealthSim/README.md

 - [HealthSim - ODD protocol](ODD/HealthSim_ODD.pdf).
 This document presents the *Overview, Design concepts and Details* (ODD) protocol of the model.

 ### Code
-In the folder [Code]{Code} you can find the full source code of our model.
+In the folder [Code]{/Code} you can find the full source code of our model.
 The model is written in Java using the simulation software [Repast Simphony](https://repast.github.io/).